kowasaur/KOI-N/README.md

 - Change the default menu bar
 - Maybe have query results stored in a variable somewhere so it doesn't have to reload everything every time you click home.
 - Create custom scroll bar https://www.w3schools.com/howto/howto_css_custom_scrollbar.asp
+- You can disable refresh on submit for forms do it

 ### Readme / About
 - Add support thing (addresses to donate to) in readme and about (like this https://github.com/SpiralDevelopment/CryptoTracker#support)